techidaily/site-win11-tips/source/_posts/efficient-fixes-for-the-v22h2-update-dilemma-on-win11-os.md

 ![The Kernel DMA Protection system detail](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/the-kernal-dma-system-detail-1.jpg)

  The only way to turn off Kernel DMA Protection is to disable a setting for it in the BIOS (Basic Input Output System).
-You can access Basic Input Output System settings on Windows 11/10 PCs as outlined within our guide on[how to enter the BIOS](https://www.makeuseof.com/tag/enter-bios-computer/) .
+You can access Basic Input Output System settings on Windows 11/10 PCs as outlined within our guide on [how to enter the BIOS](https://www.makeuseof.com/tag/enter-bios-computer/) .
 Look for and disable a Kernel DMA Protection setting on a**Security** tab within the BIOS.

 ## 10\.
 Update Your PC's Drivers

  Outdated device drivers can cause Windows upgrade issues.
 So, we recommend that you generally update device drivers on your PC.
 The quickest way to do that is to utilize a driver updater tool like Driver Booster.

  A Driver Booster scan will show you what devices on your PC have antiquated drivers.
 You can also select an**Update Now** option in that software to update the drivers for listed devices.
-Our[Driver Booster guide](https://www.makeuseof.com/update-windows-drivers-driver-booster-8/) includes instructions for updating drivers with that software.
+Our [Driver Booster guide](https://www.makeuseof.com/update-windows-drivers-driver-booster-8/) includes instructions for updating drivers with that software.

 ![Driver Booster 8](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/driver-booster2.jpg)